-Debts Canceled in Bankruptcy Are Not Taxable Income
+Why Debts Discharged in Bankruptcy Are Not Taxable Income

-You might have heard that the Internal Revenue Service considers canceled debts to be income and that you must report that income on your tax return.
+You might have heard the Internal Revenue Service considers canceled debts or debts discharged to be income and that you must report that income on your tax return.
 You heard wrong, at least to some extent.
-This isn't a blanket rule that applies to all canceled debts.
+This isn't a blanket rule that applies to all debts discharged.

 A forgiven or canceled debt is one where the creditor agrees to or is prohibited from pursuing you for the money.
 You no longer owe it.
 These debts are usually not considered income if that happens as part of a bankruptcy proceeding, but "usually" is the key word here.